nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_product.rst

 Preconditions
 *************

-Before creating a Sidewalk provisioning file, you have to:
+Before you create a Sidewalk provisioning file, you need to complete the `Amazon Sidewalk IoT Prerequisites`_ chapter.

- * Create an AWS account
+The instructions include:

- * Set up an AWS user with permissions to create resources
+ * Creating an AWS account
- * Set up user's AWS credentials file on your local machine
+ * Setting up an AWS user with permissions to create resources
- * Complete the `Amazon Sidewalk IoT Prerequisites`_ instructions
+ * Setting up user's AWS credentials file on your local machine

 Provisioning generation
 ***********************